-List some public health centres (PHCs) or hospitals near your place.
+List some Primary Health Centres (PHCs) or hospitals near your place.
 From your experience (or by visiting any one of them), find out the facilities provided and people who run the centre.

 A post-operative room in a leading private hospital in Delhi.